DevExpress-Examples/get-started-with-excel-export-library/Readme.md

 This example demonstrates how to use the [Excel Export library](https://docs.devexpress.com/OfficeFileAPI/114031/excel-export-library) to generate a simple spreadsheet document in code.
 After running this example, a console application creates an <strong>XLSX</strong> file and opens it in the default application registered for this file type.

-Excel Export Library has limited amount of features.
+Excel Export Library has a limited amount of features.
 Refer to the following page for information on a feature-rich Spreadsheet Document API: [Excel Spreadsheet API for .NET](https://www.devexpress.com/products/net/office-file-api/spreadsheet/)

+> [!Important]
+> The Universal Subscription or an additional Office File API Subscription is required to use this example in production code.
+For pricing information, please refer to the [DevExpress Subscription](https://www.devexpress.com/Subscriptions/) page.

 # Files to Look at

 * [Program.cs](./CS/XLExportExamples/Program.cs) (VB: [Program.vb](./VB/XLExportExamples/Program.vb))